Three Edge-disjoint Plane Spanning Paths in a Point Set: Three edge-disjoint plane spanning paths

 Consider now that one of the sets $A_2$ and $B_2$ is empty and the other one is non-empty; see \cref{fig:crucial-oneempty}.
 By symmetry, we may assume that $A_2\neq\emptyset$ and $B_2=\emptyset$.
 Then $B_1\neq\emptyset$.
 We consider the \bsp $(A',B')$, where $A':=A\cup\{u\}$ and $B':=B\cup\{v\}$.
 Let $r_\circlearrowleft $ be the counterclockwise neighbor of $r$ along $\ch(A')$.
 Since $A_2\neq\emptyset$, $r_\circlearrowleft $ lies in $A_2$.
-Then (1) $u$ is a bridged vertex for the partition $(A',B')$, (2) $u$ is incident with at least 2 edges of $\vis(A',B')$ -- the edge $uv$ and the edge $uv_{\circlearrowleft}$ for the counter-clockwise neighbor $v_{\circlearrowleft}s$ of $v$ along $\ch(B')$, and (3) $v\circ vr\circ r\circ rq\circ q\circ qr_\circlearrowleft \circ r_\circlearrowleft $ is a switchable path in $\vis(A',B')$, and \cref{thm:crucial-2} applies.
+Then (1) $u$ is a bridged vertex for the partition $(A',B')$, (2) $u$ is incident with at least 2 edges of $\vis(A',B')$ -- the edge $uv$ and the edge $uv_{\circlearrowleft}$ for the counter-clockwise neighbor $v_{\circlearrowleft}$ of $v$ along $\ch(B')$, and (3) $v\circ vr\circ r\circ rq\circ q\circ qr_\circlearrowleft \circ r_\circlearrowleft $ is a switchable path in $\vis(A',B')$, and \cref{thm:crucial-2} applies.

 Finally, consider that $A_2=\emptyset$ and $B_2=\emptyset$; see \cref{fig:crucial-bothempty-1}.
 Then $q$ and $r$ are neighbors along $\ch(S)$, and we again consider the whole analysis which started with fixing an extreme point of $S$ but now we fix the point $u':=r$ instead of $u$; see \cref{fig:crucial-bothempty-2}.
 Either we find a \bsp satisfying \cref{thm:crucial-1} or \cref{thm:crucial-2}, or we find two neighbors $q'$ and $r'$ along $\ch(S)$.
 In the first case we are done.
 In the latter case, the point $q'$ is actually equal to $u$ and it is clockwise of $r'$ along $\ch(S)$.

-We then again consider the analysis which started with fixing an extreme point $S$ but now we fix the point $u'':=r'$ instead of $u$; see \cref{fig:crucial-bothempty-3}.
-Continuing this process, at some point we find a \bsp satisfying condition 1) or 2) of the theorem, or otherwise after $n/2$ repetitions of the analysis starting with fixing an extreme point of $S$ we would conclude that the set $S$ is necessarily a wheel on $n$ vertices. \end{proof}
+We then again consider the analysis which started with fixing an extreme point $S$, but now we fix the point $u'':=r'$ instead of $u$; see \cref{fig:crucial-bothempty-3}.
+We continue with this process, fixing point $u^{(k)}=r^{(k-1)}$ in step $k$, until we find a \bsp satisfying condition 1) or 2) of the theorem.
+Note that, in this procedure, the line $uv$ keeps rotating clockwise through the convex hull of $S$.
+As long as there are at least two points inside the convex hull, we are guaranteed to find one of the above cases at some point: it can only rotate infinitely if we have $v^{(k)}=v^{(k-1)}$ and $p^{(k)}=p^{(k-1)}$ at every step.
+After $n/2$ repetitions of our procedure, the line $uv$ will have made a $180^\circ$ rotation, so it must have passed another interior point somewhere, which would change $v$; unless $S$ is the wheel configuration $W_n$. \end{proof}